 Fort Concho traces the American military experience from the end of the Civil War to the turn of the 20th century through various exhibits, displays, and artifacts.
 Comprised of 24 original and restored structures, the site’s tour buildings are presented with a mixture of original and replica furnishings, equipment and artillery.
 Six fort structures represent various building interiors from the 1870s and 1880s, while a modern Living History Stable houses wagons and space for equines.
 Remaining buildings serve as housing for staff offices, rental space, and storage.

-The site additionally offers a series of rotating exhibits that concern a wide range of themes and subjects.
+The site also offers a series of rotating exhibits that concern a wide range of themes and subjects.

 The E.H.
 Danner Museum of Telephony

 The E.H.
 Danner Museum of Telephony pays tribute to the world of telephone communication.
 Housed in one of the site’s Officers’ Quarters, the collection of antique instruments, equipment, and devices chronicles the evolution of communication and highlights some of the industry’s local leading figures.
 From a Kellogg single-position manual magneto switchboard to Alexander Graham Bell's "Gallows Frame Phone,” the museum of telephony has a diverse range of artifacts.
 Originally housed at the old headquarters of GTE Central in San Angelo, the collection was relocated to Fort Concho in November of 1990.

 What’s Old is New